Inspiring-Ming/ESGMKnowledgeGraph/README.md

 This structure ensures that all necessary files for the ESGMKnowledgeGraph project are well-organized and easily accessible for users.

-## Data Formats

-The ESGMKG database is available in the following formats:
-- JSON-LD
-- Turtle
-- RDF/XML

-## Visualization

-The visualization results are based on 11 competency questions designed to evaluate the ESGMKG's capabilities.

-## Contents

-### Source Code

-The zip file included in this repository contains the entire source code for building the ESGMKG on Stardog.
-Note that the testing version represents an earlier iteration, while ESGMKG is the final version.

-### Query Solutions

-Query solutions are provided in JSON format, based on the results of each query run against the ESGMKG.

 ## How to Use